It’s everything you’re made of and everything you do.

 Our Gatwick Experienced Cabin Crew have the passion for service and confidence needed to provide outstanding in-flight service on our long-haul and separate short-haul flights.

 Gatwick Customer Service Supervisors will deliver a great in-flight experience, meeting all safety standards and at times take the leading role onboard our long-haul flights.
 And on our short-haul flights a Senior Cabin Crew member will take the lead role.

 Gatwick Customer Service Managers provide unrivalled, British hospitality and lead our Cabin Crew teams by example on our long-haul flights.

 Located east of the City of London and Canary Wharf, London City Airport flies to and from Edinburgh, Dublin, Glasgow, Zurich, Geneva, Amsterdam and many other cities.
 Become part of our London City Cabin Crew.

 Trusted and professional, our London City Cabin Crew have an intuitive sense of what our customers expect – and then surpass their expectations.

 Please do read as much as you can about us and the role before you apply.
 You will find lots of useful information across all of our websites and particular our careers website.
 We ask that you complete an online application and assessment and we promise, whether successful or not, that you will receive a feedback report.

 If you pass the initial screening, we will ask you to self-book onto an assessment centre.
 Don’t worry it will all make sense once you start the process.

 2. Assessment Centre

 Nearly there!
-We will initiate your pre-employment and security checks; these will include the CRC, financial probity and full 5 year pre-employment airside checks.
-We will also ask you to book your medical, a uniform fitting and security interview appointment.
+We will initiate your pre-employment and security checks; these include Criminal Record Checks (CRC) and full 5 year pre-employment airside checks.
+We will also ask you to book your medical, a uniform fitting, height & reach functionality assessment and security interview appointment.